m3g/CellListMap.jl/docs/src/index.md

 [CellListMap.jl](https://github.com/m3g/CellListMap.jl) implements an efficient cell list scheme for the computation of interactions, neighbor lists, or any other property dependent on the distances between pairs of two- or three-dimensional particles, within a cutoff.

-It maps a generic function to be computed for each pair of particles, using periodic boundary conditions of any type.
+The package provides an interface to compute a generic function for each pair of particles closer than a cutoff, using general periodic boundary conditions.
 Parallel and serial implementations can be used.
-The user defined function will be evaluated only for the pairs closer to each other than the desired cutoff distance.

 ## Overview